History of Tom Homan in Timeline

 November 28, 1961: Thomas Douglas Homan Born

 On November 28, 1961, Thomas Douglas Homan was born.
+He later became a law enforcement officer and political commentator.

-1983: Became Police Officer
+1983: Became a Police Officer

 1984: Joined US Immigration and Naturalization Service

-2003: Supervisor on the Texas border with Mexico
+2003: Supervisor on Texas Border

-May 2012: Daniel Ragsdale appointed as deputy director
+May 2012: Daniel Ragsdale as deputy director

-2013: Appointed Executive Associate Director of Enforcement and Removal Operations
+2013: Appointed Executive Associate Director at ICE

 2015: Received Presidential Rank Award